 The museum is the boyhood home of the youngest governor of Texas, Dan Moody.
-The home is located at 114 West Ninth Street and is available for tours every Friday and Sunday afternoon from 2:00 pm to 5:00 pm.
+The home is located at 114 W. Ninth Street and is available for tours every Saturday and Sunday from 2 p.m. to 5 p.m.
 Special tours can also be requested.

 His family home has been fully restored and still contains many of the family heirlooms and furnishings.

-The Moody Museum Board is an eleven member advisory board appointed by the City Council.
+Moody Museum Advisory Board The Moody Museum Board is an 11-member advisory board appointed by the City Council.
 The Board meets regularly and as needed.
 This board is made up of enthusiastic volunteers who make recommendations to the City Council regarding the maintenance and operation of the Museum.
 Get involved and become a volunteer at the Museum.
-Call 512-796-4401or send an email to
+Call 512-796-4401 or send an email to